 Over 1 million people call Fairfax County home.
 Though the median income is over $100,000, deep pockets of poverty exist along with great need.
-The Salvation Army Fairfax serves thousands of people each year as the second largest Corps in the National Capital region.
-Thousands came for food, clothing and heating bills during the harsh winter, and for back-to-school supplies and Angel tree gifts as the holidays rolled around.
+The Salvation Army Fairfax serves thousands of people each year in the National Capital Region.
+They offer assistance with food, clothing, and heating bills during the harsh winter, and for back-to-school supplies and Angel tree gifts as the holidays rolled around.
 Living in poverty is a constant battle.
 However, in Fairfax County, struggling families know they have the Army on their side.

 Social Services Monday through Friday 8:30am – 4:30pm

 After School Program on Tuesdays and Thursdays at 4pm